danaevenhaim/testing-app/README.md

-# ReMOVE the previous line
+# ReMovE the previous line